-The accompanying consolidated financial statements include the accounts of Friendship Home of Lincoln, Inc., and its wholly-owned limited liability company (the Subsidiary) which was formed during the year ended December 31, 2018.
+The accompanying consolidated financial statements include the accounts of the Organization, and its wholly-owned limited liability company (the Subsidiary) which was formed during the year ended December 31, 2018.
 All significant inter-company transactions and balances have been eliminated in consolidation.